-- 1.3 We have reviewed the council's calculation of MRP, which plans to make a total of £274m of MRP, the vast majority of this over the next 21 years.
-However, the capital financing requirement of £260m plus £50m of capital expenditure yet to be incurred total 310m, so there is a shortfall of £36m to be charged in addition to current plans. - 1.4 We note that MRP on public private partnership (PPP) schemes is being made over the contract term, not the longer asset life, which is increasing costs. - 1.5 We also note that MRP is being made on PPP lifecycle capital expenditure that has yet to be incurred, and for which the authority is therefore not yet benefiting.
+- 1.3 We have reviewed the council's calculation of MRP, which plans to make a total of £207m of MRP, the vast majority of this over the next 21 years.
+However, this is based on a capital financing requirement of £200m plus £43m of capital expenditure yet to be incurred totalling £243m, so there is a shortfall of £36m to be charged in addition to current plans. - 1.4 We note that MRP on public private partnership (PPP) schemes is being made over the contract term, not the longer asset life, which is increasing costs. - 1.5 We also note that MRP is being made on PPP lifecycle capital expenditure that has yet to be incurred, and for which the authority is therefore not yet benefiting.
+It is now planned to fund these costs from revenue as incurred in the future.